serverless/utils/docs/account.md

 ## Utilities related to user account

+_Note: Utilities aid old (to be deprecated and removed) authentication & authorization system_

 User account related utilities that also interact with stored config file.
 Several methods depend on `sdk` parameter, which should be provided as an instance of `ServerlessSDK` from `@serverless/platform-client` library.

 ```javascript